Szumak75/AASd/docs/Installation.md

 To interrupt a running process, send the interrupt signal [ctrl]-[c] or the TERM signal with the kill command.

 The configuration file is divided into sections containing variables.\
-The main section [aasd] contains the 'salt' variable used to simply encrypt password variables.\
+The main section `[aasd]` contains the `salt` variable used to simply encrypt password variables.\
-The second important variable is 'modules' - it is a list of modules that we want to activate after configuration.\
+The second important variable is `modules` - it is a list of modules that we want to activate after configuration.\
 The remaining sections contain a description and configuration variables of the current module list.

 ## Password encryption